juice-shop/pwning-juice-shop/appendix/README.md

 ### Inform the shop about an algorithm or library it should definitely not use the way it does

 Juice Shop uses some inappropriate crypto algorithms and libraries in different places.
-While working on the following topics you will learn those inappropriate coices in order to exploit and solve them:
+While working on the following topics (and having the `package.json.bak` at hand) you will learn those inappropriate coices in order to exploit and solve them:

 * [Forge a coupon code that gives you a discount of at least 80%](#forge-a-coupon-code-that-gives-you-a-discount-of-at-least-80) exploits `z85` (Zero-MQ Base85 implementation) as the library for